sapthamiu/banditdoc/README.md

 The credentials for the next level can be retrieved by submitting the password of the current level to a port on localhost in the range 31000 to 32000.
 First find out which of these ports have a server listening on them.
 Then find out which of those speak SSL and which don’t.
 There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.

 `nmap` scans networks and ports.
-All these ports have a server listening on them.
+All these ports have a server listening on them:
 PORT      STATE SERVICE
 31046/tcp open  unknown
 31518/tcp open  unknown